cscart/docs/en/user_guide/look_and_feel/email_templates/email_snippets.rst

 Manage Snippets
 ===============

-The list of snippets for email notifications is available under **Design → Email templates** on the **Code snippets** tab.
+The list of snippets for email notifications is available under **Administration → Notifications → Code snippets**.
 This is the page where you add, edit, and delete snippets.

 .. image:: img/email_snippets.png
     :align: center